 You hear people say of others, "This person is brave.
 That person is tough" but you aren't either of those things by just saying them.

 You have to endure fear to become brave.
 You have to deal with difficult times to become a tough person.

-There is a plan for your life.
-Formed before the foundations of the Earth were laid.
+There is a plan for your life, formed before the foundations of the Earth were laid.

-When God wrote that plan, he put pain into that plan.
-And being the author of your story and being responsible for your well-being, said "Yes" to allowing that pain in your life knowing that as it says in Romans 8:28 " for those who love God all things work together for good."
+Being the author of your story and being responsible for your well-being, He said "yes" to allowing that pain in your life knowing that as it says in Romans 8:28 " for those who love God all things work together for good."

 Not just some things.
 Not just the things that didn't hurt too bad.
 He didn't just say the good times work for the good.
 He said all things.

 To say that there is no reason for it, would be to walk away from the most important moment in your life.
 It would be to leave one of the most important lessons of your life unlearned.